CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Methodology

 \parh{Intermediate Outputs Categorization.}~ We leverage the output organization of MetaGPT~\cite{hong2024metagpt} as our foundation.
 As a representative MACGS inspiring numerous subsequent implementations~\cite{dong2024self,zhang2024pair,islam2024mapcoder,islam2025codesim}, MetaGPT includes structured intermediate outputs across different agents.
 However, MetaGPT's organization scheme presents two key limitations.
 First, the intermediate outputs of MetaGPT are organized by standard operating procedure~\cite{belbin2022team} (SOP), which is not inherently reliable and may introduce biases or inconsistencies~\cite{wang2025megaagent}.
 Second, this SOP-based organization lacks generalizability\textemdash MACGS with distinct architectures cannot be readily adapted to this scheme.

-To overcome these limitations, we propose a function-oriented categorization method which reorganizes the intermediate outputs based on their functional roles.
-We systematically extract and organize four categories with 12 representative fields.
-As illustrated in Table~\ref{tab:categorization}, these categories capture distinct aspects of the code generation process, including problem context (\textit{Specification}), requirement understanding (\textit{Analysis}), architectural decisions (\textit{Design}), and dependencies management (\textit{Dependency}).
+To overcome these limitations, we propose a function-oriented categorization method which reorganizes the intermediate outputs based on their functional roles. {Specifically, we first enumerate structured semantic fields from the intermediate output of MetaGPT.
+Then, we establish four categories reflecting the functional role of these fields in the generation process.
+Finally, we map every field to its corresponding category, yielding 12 features that span the complete generation chain.} As illustrated in Table~\ref{tab:categorization}, these categories capture distinct aspects of the code generation process, including problem context (\textit{Specification}), requirement understanding (\textit{Analysis}), architectural decisions (\textit{Design}), and dependency management (\textit{Dependency}).
 While our categorization is grounded in MetaGPT, we emphasize that it exhibits substantial generalizability to other MACGS~\cite{dong2024self,zhang2024pair,islam2024mapcoder}, which will be discussed in \S~\ref{sec:generalizability}.

 \parh{Causal Graph Construction.}~After modeling the intermediate outputs as semantic fields of different categories, we model each field as a feature variable and construct the causal graph.
 As discussed in \S~\ref{sec:3-3}, the iterative refinement process in MACGS introduces cycles that violate the construction of valid causal graph.
 To resolve this challenge, we define each feature variable based on its final value in the complete execution trace, excluding mid-stage values generated during iterative refinements.
-This definition captures the ultimate contribution of each feature to the final output while abstracting away the iterative refinement process.
-The resulting causal graph encodes the workflow dependencies in MACGS\textemdash each node in the graph corresponds to a feature variable, and edges between nodes capture the information flow across agents: an edge from feature $f_i$ to feature $f_j$ indicates that the output of an earlier agent (containing $f_i$) influences the computation of a later agent (producing $f_j$).
-This structured representation facilitates subsequent causal computation and systematic analysis of feature importance.
+This definition captures the ultimate contribution of each feature to the final output while abstracting away the iterative refinement process{, thereby guaranteeing the acyclicity of the causal graph}. {To enforce temporal ordering, we construct the causal graph by encoding the workflow dependencies in MACGS}\textemdash each node in the graph corresponds to a feature variable, and edges between nodes capture the information flow across agents: an edge from feature $f_i$ to feature $f_j$ indicates that the output of an upstream agent (containing $f_i$) influences the computation of a downstream agent (producing $f_j$). {The directionality of these edges thus mirrors the sequential information flow of the MACGS pipeline, in which each downstream agent builds upon the outputs of its upstream predecessors.} The constructed causal graph facilitates subsequent causal computation and systematic analysis of feature importance.